What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Carbon Steel Scratch Brushes

-Carbon steel brushes are susceptible to rusting; both the metal bristles and pieces of the metal will grind to a halt within the scratches and divots created with the abrasive.
+Carbon steel brushes are susceptible to rusting; both the metal bristles and pieces of the metal will grind to a halt within the scratches and divots created by the abrasive.
 It often results in after-rust in non-ferrous metals like aluminum, copper, and alloys like brass.
-Steel also can cause sparks, which should be avoided where they become hazardous.
+Steel can also cause sparks, which should be avoided where they become hazardous.

 Stainless Steel Scratch Brushes